openstack-archive/kingbird/devstack/README.rst

     will be launched

 plugin.sh: plugin to the devstack
-    devstack will automaticly search the devstack folder, and load, execute the plugin.sh in different environment establishment phase
+    devstack will automatically search the devstack folder, and load, execute the plugin.sh in different environment establishment phase

 settings: configuration for kingbird in the devstack
-    devstack will automaticly load the settings to be used in the plugin.sh
+    devstack will automatically load the settings to be used in the plugin.sh